backdrop-contrib/prod_check/README.md

 ###Production check

-1. Extract the prod_check module and place it in /sites/all/modules/contrib
+1. Extract the prod_check module and place it in /modules/contrib

-2. Remove the 'prod_monitor' folder and all it's contents

-3. Upload the prod_check folder to the websites you wish to check / monitor, enable the module and adjust it's settings using /admin/config/system/prod-check.
+2. Upload the prod_check folder to the websites you wish to check / monitor, enable the module and adjust it's settings using /admin/config/system/prod-check.

-4. You can check the /admin/reports/status page to verify if the Production check setup described above was executed correctly and no errors / warnings are reported.
+3. You can check the /admin/reports/status page to verify if the Production check setup described above was executed correctly and no errors / warnings are reported.

-5. You can find the result of the Production check module on /admin/reports/prod-check
+4. You can find the result of the Production check module on /admin/reports/prod-check

 ###Production monitor

-1. Grab the prod_monitor folder from the package and upload it to your 'monitoring site' and activate the module.
+1. Upload the module to your 'monitoring site' and activate the module.
 2. Make sure that the site you wish to monitor is running the prod_check module
 3. Navigate to the prod_check settings page and activate XMLRPC and add an API key to 'secure' the connection.
 The key is limited to 128 characters.